spiral/docs/framework/bootloaders.md

 ```

 Currently your bootloader does't do anything.
 We can start with adding some container bindings.

+> `APP` bootloader namespace is always loaded after `LOAD`, keep domain specific bootloaders in it.

 ## Configuring Container
 The most common use-case of bootloaders is to configure DI container, for example we might want to bind multiple